Symptoms: Noise Under the Dash

 In the radio area, remove the screws until you can pop the lower dash section.

-Loosen the small section of dash around the glove box.
+Loosen the small section of the dash around the glove box.

 Locate the stepper motors and the broken linkage.
 Replace what’s broken.